tylergdorn/template/projects/project-1.md

 I made this over the course of a week, and it taught me a good deal about javascript and JS timers.

+It's also fairly useful which is why I like it.
+It's a real speedreading application that works.

 You can see the project at [this site](/speedreader/speedreader.html).